histogrammar/histogrammar-docs/tutorials/scala-cmsdata/index.md

 for an appropriate version of Histogrammar to get a `scala>` prompt.
 Then _either_

-  * enter paste mode by typing `:paste`, copy-paste the code into your terminal, and hit ctrl-D to exit paste mode, _or_
+  * copy-paste the code into your terminal (watching for possible error messages), _or_
   * download the raw code and type `:load /path/to/scala-cmsdata.scala` to load it.

 If all goes well, you'll have an iterator named `events` that pulls data from the web as needed.
 You get events by repeatedly calling `events.next()`.
 To restart the iterator from the beginning, do `val events = EventIterator()`.